-The autonomous community of Andalusia makes up 17% of the territory of the Kingdom of Spain spanning almost the entire south of the country.
-It is, on its own, larger than countries like Austria, Belgium, Denmark, or Switzerland.
+Andalusia (Andalucía) is the second largest autonomous region in Spain after Castile and Leon in terms of area and the first in terms of population.
+It makes up 17% of the territory of the Kingdom of Spain spanning almost the entire south of the country; on its own, the region is larger than countries like Austria, Belgium, Denmark, or Switzerland.

 Granada is located at the foot of the Sierra Nevada mountains.
 The highlight of any visit to this city is the Alhambra – a series of palaces and gardens built under the last Muslim dynasty in the 14th century.

 The hill facing the Alhambra is the old Moorish quarter called the Albaicin.
 It is full of narrow cobbled streets, churches, tea shops, monuments, and many secrets.
 The Alhambra and the Albaicin have the UNESCO World Heritage designation.

 The Sacromonte district, located on the hillside of Valparaiso, is famous for its cave dwellings, once the home of Granada‘s large gypsy community.